We are at the forefront of providing the commercial sheep market with improved maternal genetics. (See our Lleyn sheep for sale.)

 In 2011 we started recording with Signet.
 This was the next inevitable forward step.
 I wanted to get a couple of years of back data under my belt to input at once, so we could hit the ground running.
 Signet is very important as it allows a more sophisticated performance evaluation, as well as a cross flock evaluation where there is flock connectivity.
 This evaluation looks at all current and historic data for the individual, the offspring and the individual's parentage as far back as it is known, even if the data is recorded on other farms.

 Signet figures and their Estimated breeding values (EBVs) are what allows us to select the best individuals for further breeding, and to buy rams from other Signet recorded flocks to bring unrelated bloodlines that will improve performance.

 We now have the highest index stock rams in the performance recorded Lleyn breed.
-If you click here you will you will see that we have bred most of the top index ranked stock sires in the breed and have bred five out of the top ten stock sires in the recorded population.
-(The Signet Lleyn breeders list has 47 individuals on it at present).
-These results are far higher than any other Lleyn breeder Because we do not register our sheep with the breed society, all our best sheep are available for the commercial sheep farmer for their flock improvement.
+If you click here you can find performance figures and ebvs for the Lleyn breed. if you scroll down to the Lleyn section and look at Top shearlings our flock number is UK0364389 and you can see how we are doing in the relative to other breeders.
+Also because we do not register our sheep with the breed society, all our best sheep are available for the commercial sheep farmer for their flock improvement.

 This means that the best possible Lleyn sheep are available at the best possible price for the commercial sheep farmer.
 Performancelleyns.